yellowdog/python-examples/README_CLOUDWIZARD.md

 ```commandline
 yd-cloudwizard --cloud-provider=aws --region-name=eu-west-2 setup
 ```

-Adjust the `--region-name` as required to specify in which region your S3 storage bucket is created.
-If omitted, the default from your configuration will be used, otherwise the AWS default of `us-east-1` will be used.

 Once the command has configured the necessary aspects of your AWS account, it will present a list of AWS Availability Zones.
 Select the Availability Zone(s) you'd like to use.
 For example: